7 MIN READ

 “Although counseling sessions serve as a means to catharsis, some grow reluctant and return to their abusive relationship as they see no other alternatives.
 For others, it could take all their lives to heal and get back to normalcy, even with routine counseling,” said Kripa Acharya, a psychosocial counselor at Saathi, a non-profit that addresses gender-based violence.
 “Their pain and traumas are so deeply ingrained that it takes a great deal of patience and perseverance to show positive behavioral change.
 Victim-centric approaches will not suffice as each party involved in violence has their own trauma which eventually leads to conflict.
 Providing counseling sessions to the other party is equally important.”

-Back in Manthali, for people like Thapa and Thami, such counseling sessions are a distant dream.
+Back in Manthali, for people like Parbati and Hari Maya, such counseling sessions are a distant dream.
 Locked in with their abusers, the best they can hope for is to find enough courage to seek help and fight back.

 6 min read